English

 Auburn University, B.A., M.A.; University of Louisville, Ph.D.

-Various discipline-specific concentrations that will prepare students for multiple fields of employment or areas of additional undergraduate/graduate study are noted below.
-Course requirements for each concentration are explained in detail.
-The requirements for graduation, in addition to completion of the major area, are listed on "Undergraduate Degree Requirements."
+The English Department offers three majors and two minors in English that prepare students for multiple fields of employment or for other areas of undergraduate or graduate study.
+Detailed requirements for each program are explained at the links below.
+NJCU graduation requirements beyond the major are listed on "Undergraduate Degree Requirements."

 English (ENGL)